dalejbarr/precmeta/README.md

 - Brown-Schmidt (2009), Experiment 2
 - Horton and Slaten (2012), Experiment 1

 The raw data appear in the subdirectories organized by author names.
-Data will be added to the public repository as permissions are obtained.
+Data will be added to the public repository if/when permissions are obtained (repository currently contains 9/10 datasets).

 The analysis scripts were written in R, and are embedded in the file [PrecMeta.org](../master/PrecMeta.org), which is an [emacs org-mode](http://orgmode.org) light markup document.
 This document can be opened as plain text with any text editor, but is best viewed either through github or in the [emacs](http://www.gnu.org/software/emacs) text editor, which provide syntax highlighting.
 The R scripts make heavy use of the [dplyr](https://github.com/hadley/dplyr) and [magrittr](https://github.com/smbache/magrittr) add-on packages for R.